-Any force-to-stop technique is considered deadly force, and justification for an officer's use of deadly force is behavior that presents an imminent threat of death or great bodily harm to officers or others.
+Any force-to-stop technique is considered deadly force, and justification for an officer's use of deadly force is behavior which has caused or imminently threatens to cause death or great bodily harm to the officer or another person or persons.
 Force-to-stop techniques give the driver only two options, surrender or crash.
 As a result, the courts consider force-to-stop techniques to be an application of deadly force.
 The techniques include: